You have finally decided to take the plunge and buy your first pet snake. Or, at least you are seriously considering it.

 They do best in a warm environment with some humidity to mimic their natural habitat.
 You will also need an appropriately sized tank, at least 20 gallons to start, but a 40 breeder is recommended for adult ball pythons.

-The ball python is one of the best pet snakes for beginners if you’re looking to start off with a low maintenance snake.
+The ball python is one of the best snake pets for beginners if you’re looking to start off with a low maintenance snake.

 3. Milk Snake